NEW

 • Happier, more productive developers

-When you commit more often, you can identify and resolve merge conflicts earlier, or avoid them altogether.
-So, instead of writing a thousand lines of code and finding an error, you’ve only written a hundred.
-Finding the bugs in your code becomes an errand of a few minutes instead of a few hours.
+When you commit more often, you can identify and resolve merge conflicts earlier or avoid them altogether.
+Instead of writing a thousand lines of code and finding an error, you’ve only written a hundred.
+And since every commit is automatically built and tested, issues can be detected and addressed in minutes rather than hours.
 This leads to improved team productivity and helps developers ship working code more quickly.

 Shipping new features quickly means increasing your speed to market.
 This gives your team a competitive edge in two key ways: